Plenti Personal Loans (previously known as RateSetter)

-What can you use RateSetter’s personal loans for?
+What can you use Plenti’s personal loans for?

-A personal loan with RateSetter can be used for many important life events, such as:
+Personal loans can typically be used for a range of important life events, purchases and other purposes such as:

 - Buying a car